m-cahill/ungar/docs/core_tensor.md

 assert grid[1, 12] == True  # Hearts (1), King (12) is present
 ```

+## Game Integration

+Games implement the `GameState` protocol, which includes a `to_tensor(player)` method.
+This method maps the game's internal state to a `CardTensor` from the perspective of a specific player.

+For example, in `HighCardDuel`:
+*   `my_hand`: Contains the card held by the requesting player.
+*   `opponent_hand`: Contains the opponent's card **only if it has been revealed**.
+*   `unseen`: Contains all other cards (deck + unrevealed opponent card).

+This partitioning ensures that the tensor perfectly represents the information set available to the agent, maintaining hidden information properties.

 ## Relation to RL Frameworks

 This structure aligns with state-of-the-art reinforcement learning encodings: